Eskgrove: Heritage listing

 Eskgrove was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Eskgrove, constructed in 1853, is significant historically as a rare surviving Brisbane pre-separation residence, closely associated with the earliest riverine development of the eastern suburbs.
-Associated with a number of persons significant in the early development of Queensland, the place contributes to our understanding of residential and social hierarchies in early Brisbane, and of the role of the Brisbane River within this structure.
+Eskgrove, constructed in 1853, is a rare surviving Brisbane pre-separation residence, closely associated with the earliest riverine development of the eastern suburbs.
+Associated with a number of persons significant in the early development of Queensland, the place contributes to the understanding of residential and social hierarchies in early Brisbane, and of the role of the Brisbane River within this structure.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Eskgrove, constructed in 1853, is significant historically as a rare surviving Brisbane pre-separation residence, closely associated with the earliest riverine development of the eastern suburbs.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Eskgrove is significant as important evidence of 1850s stone construction techniques in Queensland, and of the early adaptation of Georgian design to Brisbane lifestyle and climate.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place is valued by the community for its early association with the development of East Brisbane, and as one of the earliest surviving residences in Brisbane.